...after a long and unintended absence of several years, so perhaps a short explanation is in order.

 Back in 2000 we deposited the webzine in PDF format in various major libraries throughout the world.
 A recent search indicated that in some of these libraries, we seem to have disappeared.
 Any assistance from our readers and authors to help in depositing the journal in your institutional library where it can be freely available to all at no costs would be very much appreciated.

 As yet you have access to the issues already published.
-We expect to start the new series in Spring 2019.
+We started the new series.
+The first number of issue 10 was published in March 2019.

 To conclude, we intend to propagate fine and thorough papers and aim to function as an appropriate medium for everyone who wishes to share fascinating information on herpetology and terrarium keeping.
 Do get in touch!